 => => => If you have only one day, the best is to choose just one park and focus on that.

 Either way, if you have a limited amount of time at either of the parks, I recommend you read up on the rides/attractions to map out what you definitely want to see or do.
 Familiarize yourself with the layout of the parks, check height requirements and whether fast passes are offered for the rides you must do.
 See our posts for Disneyland & California Adventure with our favorite rides for toddlers mapped out for you.

 Disneyland and California Adventure both allow you to bring in your own food and drinks, so why not!
 Bring lots of snacks, fruits and even packed lunches.
 If you are in a pinch for time, stop by Subway on the way and grab sandwiches.
-The food at Disneyland and California Adventure is not great and it is way over priced, so this is one area that you can save some cash.
+The food at Disneyland and California Adventure is not always amazing and it is way overpriced, so this is one area that you can save some cash.